 Back to Mass Communication Programs | Back to Top

-The Bachelor of Arts in Mass Communication major with a concentration in Visual Communication is a 120 semester credit hour academic program.
-Students will complete Loyola Core requirements, Mass Communication major core requirements, Visual Communication sequence requirements, and electives.
-On-campus students are required to pursue an academic minor, which will draw from general electives.
-This program is not available to online students at this time.
+The Bachelor of Arts in Mass Communication major with a concentration in Digital Communication is a 120 semester credit hour academic program.
+Students will complete Loyola Core requirements, Mass Communication major core requirements, Digital Communication sequence requirements, and electives.
+Students in this program are required to pursue an academic minor, which will draw from general electives.
 Completion of this academic program requires a 2.0 GPA in the major curriculum and a 2.0 GPA in the Loyola cumulative curriculum.

 - Overview of requirements: 120 credit hours (crs) required for completion